ubidots/ubidots-c/README.rst

 ==============  ===========  =================================
 Type            Argument     Description
 ==============  ===========  =================================
-int             n            Number of values that will be stored in this collection.
+int             n            Number of values that will be stored in this collection
 ==============  ===========  =================================

 Create a collection.
 If the number of values added to the collecion does not equal the about specified here when ubidots_save_collection() is called, undefinded behaviour will occur.